 Cindy is crying and choking out, “You shut up!
 You shut your mouth.”

 I shove Cindy away from our drawing and something between Grace and me rises as thick as creme.
 We know she’s scared, and it tickles a deep place.

 “And you’re going to be a fat cow too,” Grace spits out.

 Cindy rushes toward Grace, but Grace head butts into her, and they both fall to the ground.
-Just as fast as lightening.
-Grace jumps up, but Cindy lies there for the longest second not moving.
+Just as fast as lightning, Grace jumps up, but Cindy lies there for the longest second not moving.
 Her eyelids finally start to flutter.
 Her mouth gaps open.
-We stand over her, big-eyed because she doesn't look like she is breathing.
+We stand over her, big-eyed because she doesn’t look like she is breathing.
 Then she makes soft gurgling noises and gulps air.
-Cindy is shaking and crying, trying to get up from the pavement, but we do not help, instead, we're backing away, holding hands.
+Cindy is shaking and crying, trying to get up from the pavement, but we do not help, instead, we’re backing away, holding hands.
 Cindy is crying these pitiful little sounds as she gets to her bike.

 “I’m going to tell,” she whimpers, “I am.”

 Cindy can barely pedal, so she gets off and pushes the bike.
 We watch her disappear down the street, making her way back to Haven.
 We are shaken, not so sure of ourselves and only a little shamed.

 “A Game of Taunt” Copyright ©2001 by Nichole Potts.

 No part of this story may be used or reproduced in any form or by any electronic or mechanical means, including information storage and retrieval systems, without the written permission of the author except in the case of brief quotations for the purposes of critical reviews or articles.
 Educators who wish to print or photocopy in part or whole this story for classroom use, or publishers who wish to include this story in an anthology should send inquiries by email to the author.